What Is DI Container?

 }

-database object, which it will store in the array $services
+create the database object, stores it in the $services

 We also modify the rest of the container to use getService()